MTG/essentia/doc/sphinxdoc/extending_essentia.rst

 ============================================

 Essentia comes pre-loaded with quite a list of algorithms, however at some point we imagine that you will want to write your own algorithms.
-This task is actually not that hard, and by following the next steps, you should be able to roll up your own algorithm within very little time.
+By following the next steps, you should be able to roll up your own algorithm in very little time.

 As an example, you should have a look at the implementation of the Centroid algorithm, which you can find in the